 The Group believes that the fundamental transformation announced in 2019 and completed at year-end 2022 has led to a strong foundation for the Group and positioned it to build and maintain a trajectory of sustainable growth.
-In March 2022, Deutsche Bank outlined its strategic and financial road map through 2025, referred to as the "Global Hausbank" strategy, and communicated its 2025 financial targets and capital objectives.
-In addition, Deutsche Bank is workingcontinues to refine and accelerate its "Global Hausbank" strategy with measures which, if successfully implemented, could allow Deutsche Bank to outperform its 2025 financial targets.
+In March 2022, Deutsche Bank outlined its Deutsche Bank's strategic and financial road map through 2025, referred to as the "Global Hausbank" strategy, and communicated its outlines Deutsche Bank's 2025 financial targets and capital objectives.
+In addition, If Deutsche Bank continues to refine and accelerate its "Deutsche Bank's Global Hausbank" strategy with measures which, if successfully implemented, could allow implements, Deutsche Bank tocould outperform its 2025 financial targets.